-- Steam ID - This 64-bit number uniquely identifies the client within the Steam system.
+- Steam ID - This 64-bit number uniquely identifies the user within the Steam system.

-- Country code - The ISO 3166 country code of the client indicates where the client is purchasing from.
+- Country code - The ISO 3166 country code of the user indicates where the user is purchasing from.
 Use this to determine what price to apply for the purchase.

-- Currency code - The ISO 4217 currency code that the client will be charged in.
+- Currency code - The ISO 4217 currency code that the user will be charged in.

 The Steam ID and language can be obtained from the Steamworks API calls:

 To get the country and currency type for the user, use the ISteamMicroTxn/GetUserInfo web API request passing it the user's Steam ID.

 This user metadata should be bundled and sent with your regular purchasing data to your purchasing server.

 Your purchasing server initiates a purchase request through the Steam web service on behalf of the Steam client.
 Use the ISteamMicroTxn/InitTxn described later in this document.
 You will need to send the following data with the request:

 - Order ID - A unique 64-bit number that you assign for this purchase.
 This number is your key to the transaction.
 It is used to reference the transaction within the Steam system.